apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 <a href="https://www.forbes.com/sites/janakirammsv/2025/06/23/meta-invests-14-billion-in-scale-ai-to-strengthen-model-training/">exorbitant</a>
 <a href="https://www.reuters.com/technology/reddit-ai-content-licensing-deal-with-google-sources-say-2024-02-22/">cost</a>.

 In the ML world, we are very scalingpilled.
 There are some things that are very appealing about scaling data collection and processing.
+Given these things, I am rather surprised why more people are not scaling along this axis, or at least talking more about it.

 ### 1. The data you collect for BigModel 1 can be used to train BigModel 2.